Our Rivers & Roots Run Deep

 This too is ok.
 You will be an ancestor someday, and you can tell the story of this place now, along with the things that influence it: nature, culture, food, and music.
 You are invited to excavate stories of women and nature and determine what themes you would like to explore and what wisdom you would like to share.
 You can also add your voice to the choir to create something beautiful together, now.

-Do I need to speak and understand Russian?
+Do I need to speak and understand Russian to sing in Malina?

-We will be singing some Russian music, but we’ll sing in other languages too.
+We will be singing some Russian music, but we’ll also sing in other languages.
 No Russian experience is necessary.
 The Taghum Choir has also sung songs in other languages.
 We learn them by ear.

 Do we only sing ancestral folk music?